top of page

 BLACK BULL RESIDENCE

-Providing flexible hardscape space at the back of house was essential for small and large gatherings throughout the seasons - utilizing both covered and uncovered areas, fire pit seating, outdoor dining and outdoor kitchen space.
-A large native sod-lawn off the two-tiered deck provides additional flexible space that visually connects the taller meadow grass at the property edge with the ornamental grasses found closer to the building.
-Utilizing native, drought-tolerant sod provides a more eco-conscious alternative to traditional sod, while maintaining a visual connection to the golf course-style landscape found near the neighborhood.
+Flexible outdoor living spaces at the rear of the house accommodate gatherings of all sizes throughout the year.
+Covered and uncovered areas include fire pit seating, outdoor dining, and a kitchen space, while a large native sod lawn off the two-tiered deck provides additional versatility.
+The lawn, planted with drought-tolerant native sod, offers an eco-conscious alternative to traditional turf while visually connecting the taller meadow grasses at the property edge with the ornamental grasses closer to the building.
+This approach also maintains a subtle nod to the golf course-style landscaping found in the surrounding neighborhood.

 In collaboration with Open Studio Collective.